 A residual insecticide may be applied as a surface spray in premises in the immediate vicinity (100m) of the case contact points.

-Occupants are provided information on the chemicals used, safety procedures and how to report any adverse health effects.
+Where treatments are undertaken for larva or adults occupants are provided a Pest Control Advice as required by legislation.
+This advice details the chemicals used, safety procedures and how to report any adverse health effects.
 Permission to spray is sought before treating.
 Spray is applied to typical Aedes aegypti resting sites such as dark corners, under and inside furniture, and to dark objects.

-Council's Vector Management Officers generally undertake interior spraying with Queensland Health officers.
+Council's Vector Management Officers generally undertake interior spraying with Queensland Health Officers.